adennie/vroom/README.md

 - supporting multiple resource representations, allowing you to evolve your representations while still supporting older clients

 Vroom includes
- - the core Vroom framework library
+ - the core Vroom framework library.
  - a small library of helper base classes for implementing Vroom-compatible Data Transfer Objects (DTOs).
 This is useful for sharing code with Java clients such as Android apps.
- - (optional) extension libraries for integrating Google Cloud Storage, the Google Maps API, and the Joda Time library
+ - (optional) extension libraries for integrating Google Cloud Storage, the Google Maps API, and the Joda Time library.
- - a sample RESTful web service built using Vroom, demonstrating common use cases, including use of the Vroom extensions
+ - a sample RESTful web service built using Vroom, demonstrating common use cases, including use of the Vroom extensions.

 Note: Vroom is currently in a pre-1.0 stage, and changing rapidly.
 Breaking changes are likely.
 You've been warned.